BlackburnLab/proteogenomics/README.md

 - Differential analysis
 - Pathway analysis
 ## Results
-- The total number of transcripts with variants was 27924
+- The total number of transcripts with variants was 27924 and the proteins with the variants was 52548.
 ## Papers to be read
 - [Integrated Multi-Omic Analysis of Mycobacterium tuberculosis H37Ra Redefines Virulence Attributes](https://www.frontiersin.org/articles/10.3389/fmicb.2018.01314/full)
 - [Proteome analysis of the Mycobacterium tuberculosis Beijing B0/W148 cluster ](https://www.nature.com/articles/srep28985)